Alex Quinn: 2025

 Quinn remained in the ELMS for the 2025 season, remaining at APR alongside Caldwell and Lendoudis.
 After finishing second in class at Barcelona, both Quinn and Caldwell suffered penalties at Le Castellet and finished sixth.
 Despite late-race contact in the 4 Hours of Imola with Mathias Beche, Quinn held on to third place.
 In Spa-Francorchamps, Quinn benefited from a late Full-Course Yellow period to overcut Marino Sato for the race lead, allowing him to claim fourth overall and the win in Pro-Am.
 Thanks to these results, the team vaulted to the championship lead.
 Quinn became the catalyst for APR's victory at the next round in Silverstone: he charged into the lead as the rain picked up during his first stint, before battling Louis Delétraz hard to keep his position.
 Though Delétraz got past, he was later penalised for driving standards, and Quinn inherited the win of the red-flag-shortened race by just over a tenth of a second.
 In the week after this victory, Quinn was confirmed to remain with Algarve Pro for the 2026 season.
 At the final round in Portimão, a mid-race collision forced the Algarve Pro team to spend multiple laps in the garage, causing them to fall to second in the LMP2 Pro-Am standings.

 A week after the ELMS season's conclusion, it was announced that Quinn would join Nick Cassidy and Mathias Beche at the FIA World Endurance Championship's rookie test in Bahrain, driving the Peugeot 9X8.
+In November 2025, Quinn was confirmed to join Peugeot Sport as a test and development driver for the 2026 FIA World Endurance Championship season.